mesmotronic/react-three-canvas/README.md

 # ThreeCanvas component for React

-Whether you're looking to embed an existing project, or just prefer to work directly with Three.js, embedding vanilla Three.js into a React app can be a real pain, so here's a component that does all the integrating for you, providing a canvas, renderer, camera, scene and EffectComposer (WebGL only), and even supports WebXR.
+Whether you're intending an existing project, or just prefer working directly with Three.js, embedding vanilla Three.js into a React app can be a real pain, so here's a component that does all the integrating for you, providing a canvas, renderer, camera, scene and EffectComposer (WebGL only), and even supports WebXR.

 This component provides a `WebGLRenderer` by default, but you can switch to `WebGPURenderer` simply by importing from `@mesmotronic/react-three-canvas/webgpu` instead of `@mesmotronic/react-three-canvas`.